Stephanie Goldner

-Stephanie Goldner (1896–1962) was an Austrian American harpist and the first female member of the New York Philharmonic.
+Stephanie Goldner (February 9, 1896 – November 18, 1962) was an Austrian-American harpist and the first female member of the New York Philharmonic.
 Known professionally as Steffy Goldner, she had a successful career in the concert hall and on radio.
 She was a member of the New York Philharmonic from 1922 to 1932 and toured the United States and Europe with the orchestra.

+Early life and education

+Goldner was born in 1896 to Desider Goldner and Emma Adler Goldner in Vienna, Austria.
+At age eight, she took lessons from the Austrian writer and harpist Vicki Baum.
+Her brother Hermann, and sisters, Julia and Gertrude, were also musicians.
+She attended the Vienna Academy of Music, now the University of Music and Performing Arts Vienna, for four years.

 Career

-Goldner performed as a harp soloist in Vienna, starting in 1912, at the age of 16, and also performed chamber music with her sisters, touring England and Germany.
+Goldner performed as a harp soloist in Vienna, starting in 1912 at the age of 16, and also performed chamber music with her sisters, touring England and Germany.
 Conductor Oskar Nedbal of the Wiener Tonkünstler-Orchester and conductor Wilhelm Bruch of the Philharmonisches Orchester Nürnberg, now Staatsphilharmonie Nürnberg, both praised her work and wrote letters of recommendation.
-In 1921, she came to New York City, and became the first female member of the orchestra at the Capitol Theatre, a Broadway movie palace.
+In 1921, she went to New York City and became the first female member of the orchestra at the Capitol Theatre, a Broadway movie palace.
 There she met Eugene Ormandy, then concertmaster of the orchestra, who later became her husband.
-In the fall of 1922, at the age of 26, she was asked to join the New York Philharmonic as the second harp player and became its first female member.
-At that time, the orchestra was led by conductor Willem Mengelberg, later it would be led by conductor Arturo Toscanini.
+In the fall of 1922, at age 26, she was asked to join the New York Philharmonic as the second harp player and became its first female member.
+At that time, the orchestra was led by conductor Willem Mengelberg; starting in 1926 it was led by conductor Arturo Toscanini.
 In 1930, she traveled with the Philharmonic aboard the ocean liner SS De Grasse on its first international tour to Europe, with her harp in a special traveling case.
 In addition to Europe, she toured the United States with the Philharmonic nine times.
-In 1932, she left the Philharmonic to accompany her husband to Minneapolis, where he had been named conductor.
+In 1932, she left the Philharmonic to accompany her husband to Minneapolis, Minnesota, where he had been named conductor.
 On April 15, 1932, the final concert of the season for the Minneapolis Symphony Orchestra, she was the featured soloist for the Concerto for Flute, Harp, and Orchestra by Mozart.
-The concerto, featuring her as soloist, was repeated the next season, on February 19, 1933.
+The concerto, featuring her as a soloist, was repeated the next season, on February 19, 1933.
 In addition to the concert hall, Goldner could be heard on the radio, including the WABC and WEAF stations.
 She appeared both as a soloist and with her husband for violin and harp duets.

 In an article about Goldner in 1931, her ninth season with the Philharmonic, the author Juliet Danziger noted her accomplishments: